The Global Water Crisis and Its Connections to Climate

 This increase in extreme conditions and variability present a major challenge to companies.
 In addition, corporate action on climate is inextricably linked with water.
 For example, companies report that a quarter of their greenhouse gas reduction activities depend on a reliable water supply.

 Compare water to carbon dioxide, for example.
-The benefit of reducing a unit of carbon emissions is the same no matter where in the world it happens.
+The benefit of reducing a unit of carbon emissions is the same no matter where in the world it occurs.
 In contrast, the benefit of saving, treating, or reusing a unit of water varies greatly depending on the conditions of the system from which that water comes.
-This unique attribute of water means effective progress on all the issues discussed above will require collective action among water users in a basin and careful consideration of the watershed context.
+This unique attribute of water means effective progress on all the issues discussed above will require collective action among water users in a basin and careful consideration of the river basin context.
 Ideally, companies will focus water stewardship efforts strategically in the basins where they will be most impactful.

 River in Mydral, France.
 Photo by: Roberto Marsanasco.